 Published on July 24th, 2009 | by Julie Finn18

-How to Dye Dried Pasta in Bright, Happy Colors
+How to Dye Pasta in Bright, Happy Colors

 It’s a bit of a random craft, sure–perhaps a little church camp, perhaps a little preschool.

 But your church camp and your preschool I’m sure didn’t have the same standards of artistic quality that I do.
-When I say that you can dye dried pasta, I sure don’t mean that you can dye it some pale color that’s all uneven, anyway, and looks like something a three-year-old should be stringing on elastic cord.
+When I say that I’m going to show you how to dye pasta, I sure don’t mean that you can dye it some pale color that’s all uneven, anyway, and looks like something a three-year-old should be stringing on elastic cord.

-I’m talking about pasta that POPS.
+I’m talking about how to dye pasta that POPS.
 I’m talking about bright colors, jewel tones, gorgeous shades of emerald or hot pink that will inspire even you, you jaded crafter you.

 Because you know there are some things you totally want to make with this beautiful dried pasta.
 A mosaic?
 Some biodegradable jewelry? a chandelier to hang in the kitchen?